About this Report

 Approach to reporting

-The 2018 Sustainability Report (“the Report”) covers the key results of EVRAZ sustainability performance between 1 January 2018 and 31 December 2018, and includes the Group’s plans for 2019 and the medium term.
+The 2019 Sustainability Report (“the Report”) covers the key results of EVRAZ’s sustainability performance between 1 January 2019 and 31 December 2019 and includes the Group’s plans for 2020 and the medium term.

 EVRAZ began preparing annual reports in 2004, and these reports incorporated an extended chapter on Corporate Social Responsibility (CSR).
-However, for 2018 EVRAZ took the decision to publish a separate report dedicated to sustainability.
-The Group’s most recent reports, together with additional information about its sustainability performance, can be accessed on EVRAZ official website.
+Starting from 2018 EVRAZ took the decision to publish a separate report specifically dedicated to sustainability.
+The Group’s most recent reports, together with additional information about its sustainability performance, can be accessed on EVRAZ’s official website.

-In 2018 the Report was prepared in accordance with the Global Reporting Initiative Sustainability Reporting Standards: Core option (“GRI Standards”).
+This Report, covering the events that took place in 2019, was prepared in accordance with Global Reporting Initiative Sustainability Reporting Standards: Core option (“GRI Standards”).
 In order to ensure compliance with GRI Standards, the Group’s internal procedures relating to the Report’s preparation were reviewed.

-The sustainability information contained in this Report covers the performance of the following EVRAZ assets, unless otherwise indicated in the text of the Report or in Appendix 3:
+The sustainability information contained in this Report covers the performance of the following EVRAZ assets, unless otherwise indicated in the text of the Report:

 EVRAZ Nizhny Tagil Metallurgical Plant (EVRAZ NTMK)